NextronSystems/asgard-manual/usage/administration.rst

 Even existing scheduled scans that are executed on a frequent basis will start using the default ruleset once it is created.
 Merely modify the default ruleset; the modified rules will come into effect immediately after you hit the "Upload" button.

-**Note:** In case that you don’t desire the default IOC ruleset to be included with every scan: Remove it from your scan templates and/or from the new ``New Group Scan`` dialogue in the ``Custom IOCs`` field.
+**Note:** In case that you don’t want the default IOC ruleset to be included in every scan: Remove it from your scan templates and/or from the new ``New Group Scan`` dialogue in the ``Custom IOCs`` field.
 See picture below.

 .. figure:: ../images/image62.png
    :target: ../_images/image62.png